Hybrid payroll: definition, benefits, challenges, and factors to consider

 Improved security and accuracy

 Payroll involves sensitive employee information such as salaries, tax details, and banking data.
-Hybrid systems improve security by keeping critical records in the company while outsourcing error-prone tasks to third-party experts.
-This model reduces the risk of internal fraud and increases accuracy by relying on professionals who are trained in payroll compliance.
+Hybrid systems improve security by keeping critical records in-house while outsourcing error-prone tasks to third-party experts.
+This model reduces the risk of internal fraud and increases accuracy by relying on professionals trained in payroll compliance.

 Better talent acquisition and retention